noraworld/pulsewire-conf/README.md

 ## Setup
-Note that only one of PulseAudio and PipeWire can be used at the same time.
+Note that only one of PulseAudio or PipeWire can be used at the same time.

 ### PulseAudio
 ```shell